Taylor Swift's 'Tortured Poets' is written in blood

 Back in her Lemonade days, when her broken heart turned her into a bearer of revolutionary spirit, Swift's counterpart and friendly rival Beyoncé got practical, advising her listeners that while feelings do need tending, a secured bank account is what counts.
 "Your best revenge is your paper," she sang.

 For Swift, the best revenge is her pen.
-One of the first songs from Tortured Poets whose title was was revealed back in February (a vinyl-only bonus track, it turns out, but a crucial framing device) is called "The Manuscript"; in it, a woman re-reads her own scripted account of a "torrid love affair."
+One of the first Tortured Poets songs revealed back in February (one of the album's many bonus tracks, it turns out, but a crucial framing device) is called "The Manuscript"; in it, a woman re-reads her own scripted account of a "torrid love affair."
 Screenwriting is one of a few literary ambitions Swift aligns with this project.
 At the Grove mall in Los Angeles, Swift partnered with Spotify to create a mini-library where new lyrics were inscribed in weathered books and on sheets of parchment in the days leading up to its release.
 The scene was a fans' photo op invoking high art and even scripture.
 In the photographs of the installation that I saw, every bound volume in the library bears Swift's name.
 The message is clear.
 When Taylor Swift makes music, she authors everything around her.

 For years, Swift has been pop's leading writer of autofiction, her work exploring new dimensions of confessional songwriting, making it the foundation of a highly mediated public-private life.
 The standard line about her teasing lyrical disclosures (and it's correct on one level) is that they're all about fueling fan interest.
 But on Tortured Poets she taps into a much more established and respected tradition.
 Using autobiography as a sword of justice is a move as ancient as the women saints who smote abusive fathers and priests in the name of an early Christian Jesus; in our own time, just among women, it's been made by confessional poets like Sylvia Plath, memoirists from Maya Angelou to Joyce Maynard and literary stars like the Nobel prize winner Annie Ernaux.
 And, of course, Swift's reluctant spiritual mother, Joni Mitchell.